 Navigate to Project Settings > General and you’ll find a section labeled AES Key which allows you to either copy or download the key.

 Save that file as

-codeship.aes in your repository root and don’t forget to add the key to your
+codeship.aes in your repository root.
+You can add the key to your

 .gitignore file so you don’t accidentally commit it to your repository.